 Public transport tickets in Berlin must be validated only once before boarding the trains.
 Weekly or monthly tickets must also be stamped only once before the first use.
 You will always find special punching machines on the platforms and near the automatic counters.

 On board trams and buses, you can buy already stamped tickets.
 Regardless of where you buy tickets, they are valid on any public transport.
-Day tickets are valid until 3:00 am and not for 24 hours.

 What is the difference between an AB ticket and an ABC ticket?

-Berlin is divided into three rings: Zones A, B, and C. Zone A is the center of the city, zone B is the urban area, and zone C is the outskirts of Berlin which includes Potsdam and Oranienburg, where the Memorial of the former concentration camp of Sachsenhausen and Schönefeld Airport are located.
+Berlin is divided into three rings: Zones A, B, and C. Zone A is the center of the city, zone B is the urban area, and zone C is the outskirts of Berlin which includes Potsdam and Oranienburg, where the Memorial of the former concentration camp of Sachsenhausen and BER Airport are located.
 There are therefore AB, BC, and ABC tickets.

 Are there discounted tickets?